-There have been eleven midterm elections when House retirements by one party outnumbered those of the other party by six or more seats.
+There have been eleven midterm elections since 1938 when House retirements by one party outnumbered those of the other party by six or more seats.
 In all but one election the party with the greater number of retirements lost seats.

 In the months before the 2018 election forty Republican House Members chose to give up their seats rather than pursue re-election, by far the greatest Republican exodus since the New Deal.
 The previous Republican record of twenty-seven was set in 1958 during the Eisenhower recession.
 Democrats once saw forty-one of their Members choose to depart the House in 1992 when Clinton was first elected.

 However it is not the volume of a party’s retirements that matter as much as the excess of retirements from one side of the aisle or the other.
 To be sure, Members of Congress retire for many reasons.
 Age and illness catch up with the best of us.
-Some Members give up their House seats to seek higher office like Kirsten Sinema and Beto O’Rourke did this year.
+Some Members give up their House seats to seek higher office like Kyrsten Sinema and Beto O’Rourke did this year.

 Still, Members also pay close attention to the winds of politics for fear they might be swept out of their seats.
 Some choose to retire rather than face an embarrassing defeat in the next election.
 Such “strategic retirements” might prove a plausible bellwether for future elections.
 If many more Members of one party are leaving their seats than the other, that might bode ill for the party’s results at the next election.

 One thing is certain, retirements prove useless for predicting House results in Presidential election years.
 Presidential politics overwhelms any effect we might see for strategic retirements in House elections.